Frequently Asked Questions ( FAQ )

 What is an Office Assessment?

-What if I receive more than one return?
+What if I have more than one location?

 If I rent my furnished home or condo for a few months, do I have to file a tangible personal